mo-sangha/book/chapters/2.typ

 resolution to affliction and confusion.
 The plasticity of karmic conditioning can exhaust itself within awareness.

-Referencing the 3 modes of liberation, we know when we're seeing an old habit, greeting them like an old friend.
+Referencing the three modes of liberation, we know when we're seeing an old habit, greeting them like an old friend.
 We may even be stuck in a mood we've had many times, like another old friend.
 Invasive thoughts, bodily aches, and stories can all be considered like that from the point of view of awareness.
-When we're in a mood, holding a perspective, feeling the somatic contractions, this can be relieved by just letting be within awareness, so it's like a snake uncoiling itself, the 2nd mode of liberation.
+When we're in a mood, holding a perspective, feeling the somatic contractions, this can be relieved by just letting be within awareness, so it's like a snake uncoiling itself, the second mode of liberation.
 The conditioned self can be like this as well.
-The 3rd mode of liberation is when thoughts flow naturally as expressions of timeless awareness without grasping, fabricating, or elaboration: like a thief entering an empty house, nothing is lost and evenness prevails.
+The third mode of liberation is when thoughts flow naturally as expressions of timeless awareness without grasping, fabricating, or elaboration: like a thief entering an empty house, nothing is lost and evenness prevails.
 No matter how relief is appearing, spaciousness, increased visibility, and other indicators like